DominicFrei/crypto-news-website/README.md

 - A cluster can contain multiple databases (which are replicated onto all nodes).
 - Each database can contain many collections, which are similar to tables in a relational database.
 - Each collection can then contain many documents.
 Think rows, just better!
+- [Documents](https://www.mongodb.com/document-databases) are super-flexible because each document can have its own set of properties.
-  Documents are super flexible, easy to read and easy to work with JSON-like structures that contain our data.
+  They are easy to read and super flexible to work with JSON-like structures that contain our data.

 ## Creating some test data in Atlas